MbayaAlfred/Microsoft-SQL-Project/README.md

 ![](fire.png) ![](sql.png)

-# Fire Department Emergency Call Analysis
+# Fire Department Response Analysis
 ## Problem

 Use SQL to process and analyze Fire Department Call Data and extract Industry KPI ike the number of incidents, response times, and shift categorization based on the time of day.